 Getting professional help

 Tax impact is one of the most important factors when deciding how you should invest in Germany.
-If you are not an expert, I would highly recommend that you get professional advice from a tax adviser (especially if you are a U.S. citizen).
+If you are not an expert, I would highly recommend that you get professional advice from a tax adviser to fully understand every aspect before making your investment.
+You can use Yourxpert to get a free online initial assessment from a tax adviser.

 Simply write your question in the below question box to get a free online initial recommendation from a tax adviser.
 If further actions are needed, you will get a non-binding offer with the price and you can decide if you want to go for it.